doivglser/mindevenviro-fanciful/README.md

   shi3lD.sh invokes serv-if-up.sh. "serv-if-up.sh" Restarts Apache2, MySQL, Sendmail.
 If false, or on lack of space, writes to /dev/pts/2 and to mailbox.

+* from terminator tab-1 H-Paned: sCRYPtUPdater.sh

+  Set the workflow interval in minutes and edit your projects with your favorite editor (I use lpe).
+Update your scripts to /usr/local/bin, to /var/www/testphp or to /usr/lib/cgi-bin.
+Stop a php, python, perl or bash syntax-check, with ctrl+4.
+  Be sure you change more then one byte (if you change just one digit, do a space or a hash with a comment).
+Close with ctrl+C.

+* from terminator tab-2 H-Paned: a shell (STDOUT from serv-if-up.sh to /dev/pts/2, reports failures)

-* from terminator tab 2: mutt
+* from terminator tab-2 H-Paned: mutt

-* from terminator tab 3: nmon
+* from terminator tab-3: nmon

-* from terminator tab 4: mc
+* from terminator tab-4: mc

 # Files: